Itheum/architecture-diagrams/whitepaper.md

 **3) Stake/Bond MYDA to create a new Data Coalition (DC) (which is governed by a DAO)**

-By doing so; you receive relative voting rights in return.
+By doing so; you receive relative voting rights in return to manage the operation of the Data Coalition DAO (DC DAO).
 Staked MYDA goes into the "DC Fund Pool" - which is then used for arbitration and dispute resolution in contentious sales of data.
 The DC DOA votes on "Motions" related to the bulk sale of data via the DC.

 The following parties can Stake/Bond MYDA:

 - Board Members will bond MYDA to flag their commitment to the DC and to act in the best interest of the Members.
 The bond is locked in for until the Board Member leaves the DC.

-- Data Creators or Contributors (called Members) can link their data to a DC and also stake some MYDA to flag that they have genuine interest in supplying good quality data to the DC
+- Data Creators or Contributors (called Members) can link their data to a DC and also stake some MYDA to flag that they have genuine interest in supplying good quality data to the DC.

 - Anyone (even those who do not want to provide data themselves) can stake MYDA into an existing DC DAO.
-They do this by becoming a Data Pool Data Quality verifier.
-Effectively signaling that genuineness of a Data Coalition (similar to how genuineness of a node validator in a DPOS gets signalled by the community who delegates their stake with them).
-Everyone who stakes/bonds MYDA into a DC will receive relative “share tokens” in return that is used as a Governance token for the DC DAO as well as the access-rights transfer indicator between all parties involved in the exchange of the personal data.
+They do this by becoming a "data quality verifier" (resulting in a Crowd Sourced Data Curation dynamic), effectively also signalling the "genuineness/credibility" of a Data Coalition (similar to how credibility of a node validator in a DPOS gets signalled by the community who delegates their stake with them).
+Everyone who stakes/bonds MYDA into are all incentivised relative to their role and stake and earn micropayments after each sale is finalised.
+Learn more about the [Data Coalition DAO design here][#data-coalitions-1]